GR10 Highlights Hike

 While not technically demanding, this hike is a true testament to one’s endurance and passion for hiking.
 Each day brings significant distances to cover and substantial elevation gains.

 The varying altitudes and rugged terrain make it essential for participants to be in the optimal physical condition and used to long days in the mountains.
+If you’re unsure if you want to take on the entire highlights tour, you can also opt for a 3-day GR10 Hike option.

 To ensure you can focus on the beauty and challenge of the trail, we provide a comprehensive support package.
 From securing comfortable accommodations in the huts, hotels, and auberges to providing unwavering 24/7 support on the route, we take care of the details.